-From videos from the Internet I saw a Doctor Who cared people with endometriosis by having them stop taking dairy products.
+From videos from the Internet, I saw a Doctor Who cared people with endometriosis by having them stop taking dairy products.

-12. Cream and milk is saturated fat that is very good for you and the salt in cheese is definitely needed to be healthy.
+12. Cream and milk is a saturated fat that is very good for you and the salt in cheese is definitely needed to be healthy.

 13. Common Sense

 Besides humans (and companion animals who are fed by humans), no species drinks milk beyond their natural age of weaning or drinks the milk of another species.
 Cow’s milk is suited to the nutritional needs of calves, who have four stomachs and gain hundreds of pounds in a matter of months—sometimes weighing more than 1,000 pounds before they’re 2 years old.
-Cow’s milk does not suit the nutritional needs of humans, so it’s no wonder that consuming it and its derivatives causes us so many problems.
+Cow’s milk does not suit the nutritional needs of humans, so it’s no wonder that consuming it and its derivatives cause us so many problems.

 It’s time to accept the truth: If she’s not your mom, it’s not your milk.